 Baritone Michael J. Hawk joined LA Opera's Domingo-Colburn-Stein Young Artist Program in 2018.

 He made his LA Opera debut as Prince Arjuna in Satyagraha in October of 2018.
 During the 2018/19 season at LA Opera, he also sang the title role in the world premiere of Henry Mollicone’s Moses, under the baton of James Conlon, and Caireles in El Gato Montés.
-During the 2019/20 season at LA Opera, he will sing Schaunard in La Bohème, the Speaker in The Magic Flute, and Sir Walter Raleigh in Roberto Devereux.
+For the 2019/20 season at LA Opera, his roles include Schaunard in La Bohème, the Speaker in The Magic Flute, and Sir Walter Raleigh in Roberto Devereux.

-In the summer of 2019, he will make his role debut as Escamillo in Carmen with the Buffalo Philharmonic Orchestra.
-He will also appear in Zemlinsky's Lyric Symphony and in the U.S. premiere of Korngold's Das Wunder der Heliane with the Bard Music Festival.
+In the summer of 2019, he made his role debut as Escamillo in Carmen with the Buffalo Philharmonic Orchestra.
+He also appeared in Zemlinsky's Lyric Symphony and in the U.S. premiere of Korngold's Das Wunder der Heliane with the Bard Music Festival.

 He received his master’s degree in May 2018 from Rice University, where he studied with Stephen King.
 In 2018, he was a finalist in Houston Grand Opera's Eleanor McCollum Competition Concert of Arias; in the summer of 2018, he joined the Apprentice Singer Program at Santa Fe Opera, where he covered the title role of J. Robert Oppenheimer in the new production John Adams' Doctor Atomic, directed by the librettist Peter Sellars.
 In the summer of 2017, he joined the Wolf Trap Opera Studio, covering the role of Pacuvio in Rossini's La Pietra del Paragone and singing in Four of a Kind, a recital with Steven Blier and Joseph Li.